anandj123/gcptest/SpannerReadWriteTransactionDemo/README.md

 Value after the update : 5
 ```
-As you saw during the non-atomic run values are overwritten by some of the threads.
+As seen during the non-atomic run values are overwritten by some of the threads.

 Opencensus tracing is also enabled in the project.
 So you could go to stackdriver tracing to see the tracing examples.